jornhenkes/CG-wp-install/wp-content/plugins/user-role-editor/readme.txt

 = 3.3.2 =
 * 02.01.2012
 * Enhance server side validation for user input of new role name, minor bug fixes.

-= 3.3.1 =
-* 12.12.2011
-* Compatibility with Internet Explorer fix: It automatically replaced '&copy' in '&copy_from_user_role' URL parameter inside JavaScript code to copyright sign.So I should use other name for this parameter.
-Thanks to Michael Wiekenberg for the help with isolating this issue.

-= 3.3 =
-* 10.12.2011
-* New role can be created as a copy of other existing one.
-* You can hide/show deprecated capabilties (level_1 - level_10).
-* Users with "Administrator" role are not shown to other users with "list_users" capability.
-* Plugin data cleanup is added - plugin options will be automatically deleted if you delete plugin via WordPress link.
-* Some code enhancements are applied, e.g. optimization and using of WordPress API instead of self-written routine.
-* New bugs are added :) - it's a joke of course, but if you find some, please report, I will fix it ASAP.

-= 3.2.1 =
-* 01.08.2011
-* This is minor bug-fix update.
-If you didn't meet this bug you can skip this update. "usermeta" table doesn't exist bug appearing on some multi-site blogs is fixed.
-Read [this post](http://wordpress.org/support/topic/multisite-setup-gives-usermeta-table-error) for more information.
-Thanks to harpinder for discovering this bug and for the help with testing updated code. "usermeta" Db table name is define by more universal way now.

-= 3.2 =
-* 25.07.2011
-* If you run multi-site WordPress network, User Role Editor will automatically duplicate all roles from the main blog (blog with mininal ID) to every new created blog.
-* Some fixes, refactoring and logic change were applied to code to enhance its productivity.
-There were some complaints for PHP timeout error after trying to open plugin Settings page.
-* Thanks to Grant Norwood for code fix to hide PHP warnings he met during plugin usage.
-* Hebrew translation is added.
-Thanks to Sagive.
-* French translation is updated.
-Thanks to Whiler.
-* Japan translation is updated.
-Thanks to Kaz.
-* Spanish translation is updated.
-Thanks to Dario.

-= 3.1.1 =
-* 07.07.2011
-* CUSTOM_USER_META_TABLE constant is used now for more compatibility with core WordPress API.
-Thanks to [Lorenzo Nicoletti](http://www.extera.com)
-* Turkish translation is updated.
-Thanks to Muhammed YILDIRIM.
-Other language translators are welcome!

-= 3.1 =
-* 03.06.2011
-* Add/Remove capability boxes are added to the User Role Editor
-* Capabilities could be assigned directly to the user, additionally to the assigned role
-* PHP4 is not supported by this plugin anymore.
-Update your site to PHP5 in order to use this plugin and [near to release WordPress 3.2 :)](http://wordpress.org/about/requirements/)
-* Minor compatibility issues with other plugins  were fixed

-= 3.0.4 =
-* 18.04.2011
-* minor update: PHP4 compatibility issue in code was discovered and fixed.
-PHP5 users could skip it.
-PHP4 users should think about update to PHP5, as WordPress 3.2 (planned to July 2011) will not provide PHP4 compatibility more.

-= 3.0.3 =
-* 17.04.2011
-* Capabilities in human readable form are sorted by alphabet (usefull for translated form) now, not by inner capability name.
-* Finnish translation is added.

-= 3.0.2 =
-* 11.04.2011
-* Swedish translation is added.
-* Alternative Italian translation is added.
-Rename ure-it_IT_1.* files to ure-it_IT.* if wish to try it.
-* ShinePHP.com RSS feed is excluded from plugin settings page.
-Use this link http://feeds.feedburner.com/shinephp with your favorite RSS reader if you wish to read it.

-= 3.0.1 =
-* 27.02.2011
-* Spanish translation is updated.
-Thanks to [Dario Ferrer](http://www.darioferrer.com).
-Other language translation wait for update too.
-You are welcome :).

-= 3.0 =
-* 06.02.2011
-* Compatibility with WordPress 3.1 Release Candidate 3 and real multi-site feature are provided.
-* Role capabilities list are sorted now in the alphabetical order.
-Easier to find - easier to manage.
-* Code fix: allows to not lose new custom capability if it is added to other than 'Administrator' role.
-Thanks to Marcin for the contribution to the code of this plugin.
-* Under multi-site environment:
-* 1) URE has additional option 'Apply to All Sites' which allows you to apply updates to the selected role at all sites of your network.
-If some site has not such role, it will be added.
-You should know, that this option works for the role update only.
-All other actions as 'Add' or 'Delete' role still works for the currently selected blog/site only.
-* 2) URE plugin settings page is available only to user with network superadministrator rights.

 Older records are available at [this page](http://www.shinephp.com/user-role-editor-wordpress-plugin/#changelog).